 Today, more than 400,000 people live in the city.
 That’s almost half of Mallorca’s entire population, consequently, Palma has the island’s highest population density.

-There is a nice, clean beach within walking distance from the city center.
-In the west, Palma borders on the Serra de Tramuntana region.
+There is a nice, clean beach within walking distance of the city center.
+In the west, Palma borders the Serra de Tramuntana region.
 So even if you should ever get fed up with the big city life, you’ll find secluded spots within minutes.

 Grand Tour of Palma